Tesco delays current account launch to 2013

-LONDON Tesco, the world's third-biggest retailer, said its Tesco Bank business in the UK has delayed the launch of its current account service until next year, dealing a blow to government attempts to reduce the dominance of Britain's big five banks.
+LONDON Tesco, the world's third-biggest retailer, said its Tesco Bank business in the UK has delayed the launch of its current account service until next year, it said on Monday, dealing a blow to government attempts to reduce the dominance of Britain's big five banks.

-The bank had previously intended to launch current accounts in the autumn of this year, aiming for a slice of a market dominated by Lloyds (LLOY.L), Royal Bank of Scotland (RBS.L), HSBC (HSBA.L), Barclays (BARC.L) and Santander UK (SAN.MC).
+The bank had previously intended to launch current accounts in the autumn of this year, aiming for a slice of a market dominated by Lloyds, Royal Bank of Scotland, HSBC, Barclays and Santander UK.

 Tesco Bank said the launch timing was now being driven by the speed of implementation of new industry-wide systems to help customers switch current accounts more easily.